 - In section (C), OOGA recommends striking "prior to commencing plugging."
-We are unaware of any issues with how this is handled currently. - Regarding section (E) OOGA objects to the proposed amendment requiring additional written authorizations when the Division is unable to be present to witness the plugging operations.
-There is no timeline nor description of the form referenced in the amendment.
-We recommend deleting this new provision.
+We are unaware of any issues with how this is handled currently. - Regarding section (E) OOGA recommends allowing a producer to plug an orphan well without having to get prior written permission under 9-11-(E) when the inspector cannot be there.